Have a Wasp, Hornet or Yellow Jacket Problem?

 All stinging, flying insects are not equal.
 Take for instance wasps and bees.
-Wasps are often predatory and many of them can sting multiple times, often without provocation.
+Wasps, hornets and yellow jackets are often predatory and many of them can sting multiple times, often without provocation.
 Bees, on the other hand, are mainly pollinators who sting only when they have to.
 While both may frighten you, wasps are the ones that you should be most concerned about if they invade your home or yard.

 There Are Advantages to Having Wasps Around